 On June 19th, 1950 the newly elected Regional Council of Sardinia approved a decree according to which the Four Moors were to become the official flag of Sardinia.

 Two years later, on June 5th, 1952, the President of the Republic of Italy ratified the decision and the Four Moors officially became the coat of arms of Sardinia.
-In the officially adopted coat of arms, the four moors are represented looking left, but the blindfold is no longer covering their eyes, but placed on their forehead.
+Here, the four moors are represented looking left, but the blindfold is no longer covering their eyes, but placed on their forehead.

 The new Sardinian flag